beardedeldo/shadow_wiki/docs/pre-study-bct.md

 4. Announce type loudly.
 5. Release, take cover.

-> **Trainers:** Confirm understanding, then proceed to the next section for react-to-contact and clock test.

 # BCT 3: Clock System and React to Contact

-> **Trainers:** Conduct exercises at the four bunkers location.

 ## Objective 3.0